molmod/QuickFF/doc/tu_benzene.rst

 Tutorial 1 - Benzene
 ####################

-This tutorial will describe in detail the use of QuickFF to generate a force field for benzene.
+This tutorial will describe in detail the use of QuickFF by means of the command line scripts, to generate a force field for benzene.
 This tutorial assumes that the following input files are available (examples of such file are provided with the source code in the directory `share/systems/benzene`):

 * gaussian.fchk
     A Gaussian Formatted Checkpoint file containing the ab initio equilibrium